A Benchmark Construction and Evaluation Framework for Specialist Domains: Case Study on Defense-related Documents: Methodology

-followed by deduplication and diversity filtering to reduce repeated patterns and maintain balanced coverage across the five styles.
-At the end of this process, we obtain our \ours dataset consisting of the quadruples defined above.
+after which we apply deduplication and diversity filtering to eliminate repeated patterns and ensure balanced representation across the five styles.
+This procedure yields our \ours dataset, composed of the quadruples described above.

-\paragraph{Utility.} We use the synthetically generated QA dataset for benchmarking, considering multiple settings such as alternative retrievers, supervised fine-tuning, in-context examples and a comparison with a manually curated dataset.
-The rest of the paper covers the detailed results of our evaluation.